freddierice/cdrone/README.md

  * mmal
  * jsoncpp (in tree)

+## Build
+ Docker image with dependancies will be made in the next month.

 ## References
  * `cdrone/json/` contains files from the jsoncpp project.
  * `cdrone/hardware` contains objects that hook up to hardware on the drone.